What does it take to close a national park? Not a pandemic, it seems

 The decision-making process is complex, says Vanessa Lacayo, public affairs specialist for the National Park Service, who covers the Southwestern region, including many of the nation’s most iconic parks in Arizona, Colorado, and Utah.
 Lacayo says she communicates regularly on formal calls with the states’ Departments of Natural Resources, the Fish and Wildlife Service, and the Forest Service; she coordinates with local agencies and county level; and she takes risk assessments for all parks, noting a special pandemic planning guide.
 One size doesn’t fit all parks, she says.
 The number-one priority is to follow the CDC’s guidelines on social distancing, and so they must address the “pinch points in the parks” where it’s hard to meet those regulations.

-For instance, she says Rocky Mountain National Park was completely shuttered, because the only entryway to the park is through the resort town of Estes Park, where Colorado’s first coronavirus cases emerged, before the virus spread east to Denver.
+For instance, she says Rocky Mountain National Park was completely shuttered, because the only entryway to the park is through the resort town of Estes Park, which registered its first positive case March 19.
 The same is true of White Sands National Park, New Mexico, which they also closed.
 In some cases, though, that’s not possible, given the expanse of land of some parks that’s accessible from remote and unofficial entry points.
 “There are certainly parks where the physical limitations of closing the park outweigh what we have the capacity to do.”
 Francis, the coalition chair, admits it’s hard to completely close some parks, without having to build an entire barrier around them.
 (The park service generally enforces violations of closure regulations as federal misdemeanors, punishable by a fine if a person is convicted.)

 Most of the big parks that aren’t totally shut have at least closed some visitor facilities, restrooms, and some popular trails.
 The Everglades’ public information officer, Allison Gantz, says all the land access is closed, to comply with Miami-Dade’s stay-at-home rule, but the backcountry wilderness and waters are open for private boats.
 Kathleen Gonder, the superintendent of Utah’s Cedar Breaks National Monument, adjacent to Bryce Canyon National Park, says the park is still open to those with their own snowshoeing, skiing, and snowmobiling equipment, and the recent snowstorms mean people are still using the park.
 “Even if I have the authority to close,” Gonder says, “I would never make that decision without consulting my supervisors and the park service.”